Kuranda Scenic Railway

 Cairns & the Tropical North, Queensland, 4881

-Winding through ancient rainforests, dramatic gorges, and the UNESCO-listed landscapes of Queensland’s tropical north, Kuranda Scenic Railway is a top Australia train journey.
-The route runs 23 miles (37 kilometers) from Cairns to Kuranda.
-It passes through 15 tunnels and across 37 bridges and affords views of Barron Gorge National Park.
+Winding through ancient rainforests, dramatic gorges, and the UNESCO-listed landscapes of Queensland’s tropical north, Kuranda Scenic Railway is a dreamy Australian train journey.
+The route runs from Cairns to the quiet town of Kuranda, with its eco-lodges and artisan shops.
+Along the way, you’ll relax in comfort in a classic wood-panelled carriage while enjoying the natural scenery.

 The Basics